srivatsa-FuLab/analysis-code/README.md

 Collection of code for for data analysis

-spePlotter.m : Plot spectra from princton-tech winspec *.spe file.
+spe_Plotter.m : Plot spectra from princton-tech winspec *.spe file.

                Additional functionality:
                - Works for both old and new spectrometer models